Route name: Red line

 Walking Tours

-Experience the charm of Alfama and the grandeur of São Jorge Castle with expert-led walking tours.
+Experience the charm of Alfama and the grandeur of São Jorge Castle with expert-led walking tours that start from the Restauradores 1 stop.

 Night Tour